 Miscellaneous Other Subroutines in Generic Macros

 The generic macros file and a workbook named fm.xls includes a lot of different functions and macros.
 Some of the more important macros that create table of contents and remove the current sheet name from formulas and finds the links are shown below.
 As explained above, none of these macros have any irritating passwords and you can copy the macros into your files.
 The fm.xlsm file below has some of the older macros that I made a few years ago.
-The example calander shows how you can create a macro that puts a password in a file and uses MATCH and INDEX over and over again with conditional formatting to make a calander in excel (I doubt very much that you will use this).
+The example calendar shows how you can create a macro that puts a password in a file and uses MATCH and INDEX over and over again with conditional formatting to make a calendar in excel (I doubt very much that you will use this).